top of page

 1972: Sykesville Liquors (photograph above)

-1979: Building interior renovated by Harry Sandosky, Air conditioning added ("Sykesville Past and Present A Walking Tour," Greenberg, 2012)
+1979: Building interior renovated by Harry Sandosky, air conditioning added ("Sykesville Past and Present A Walking Tour," Greenberg, 2012)

-c.
-1996-2006: Law offices of Lloyd Helt (photograph above, also 2004 Centennial on the Tracks Walking Map)
+1985-2005: Law offices of Lloyd Helt (Carroll County Times, June 4, 1985, p.
+B11; photograph above, also 2004 Centennial on the Tracks Walking Map, Carroll County Times, Dec.
+13, 2005, p.
+D3)

 2006: James Robinson purchases the building from Lloyd Helt for the business Punch Communications (advertising and design services) ("Sykesville Past and Present A Walking Tour," Greenberg, 2012)